 8. What if a parent is not satisfied with the special education services the public school district will provide pursuant of the child's services plan?
-Parents who wish to access a greater level of support for their child than what is offered through the consultation plan and included on the child's services plan, may elect to through the consultation plan and included on the child's services plan, may elect to receive a free appropriate public education (FAPE) from the child's resident (where the child resides) public school district.
+Parents who wish to access a greater level of support for their child than what is offered through the consultation plan and included on the child's services plan, may elect to receive a free appropriate public education (FAPE) from the child's resident (where the child resides) public school district.